AsadKhanDigital/llmKanren/README.md

 # llmKanren
-Using Large Languages Models to Guide Symbolic Search in MiniKanren
+Using Large Languages Models to Guide Symbolic Search in MiniKanren/Scheme